brandonkrull/edgar-analytics/README.md

 with session time less than the inactivity period time, all of the remaining open sessions can be skipped using a deque.rotate() to reset the order of the deque.
 This scales as _O_(_k_), where _k_ is the number of items rotated, which will be in the worst case _O_(_N_).

-The program is not memory bound, so in order to improve the overall performance of the program, creating a blocks over which to perform the sessionization would be advantageous.
-Threading using shared memory would also be an additional route to improving the overall performance.
+It is obvious, however, that removing internal items from the deque adds a significant cost.

 ## Unit tests py.test
 Included in this repository are two different testing frameworks.